ashishtayal89/learngit/README.md

 **CVCS** | **DVCS**
 --- | ---
-They have a centralised repository.(Only remote) | The have distributed repository(Remote and local) Eg : SVN | Eg : Git
+They have a centralised repository.(Only remote) | The have distributed repository(Remote and local) Not easy to make frequent commits | Its easy to make commits since you work on your local repo Very difficult to work offline | Very easy to work offline Less secure since the code is only at 1 server | More secure since every individual has a complete copy of the code.
+Eg : SVN | Eg : Git

 ## Cheat-Sheet